peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EInteger getExponent()`<br>
  Gets this object's exponent.
 * `EInteger getMantissa()`<br>
- Gets this object's unscaled value.
+ Gets this object's unscaled value, or mantissa, and makes it negative if this obejct is negative.
 * `EInteger getUnsignedMantissa()`<br>
- Gets the absolute value of this object's unscaled value.
+ Gets the absolute value of this object's unscaled value, or mantissa.
 * `int hashCode()`<br>
  Calculates this object's hash code.
 * `boolean isFinite()`<br>